wiggywombathead/proteus/documentation/notes.md

 ```assembly
 mov sp, #0x8000
 ```
 Setup stack pointer (r13).
-Program Counter (r15) for kernel starts at 0x8000 an grows upwards.
+Program Counter (r15) for kernel starts at 0x8000 and grows upwards.
 Therefore our stack can safely start at 0x8000 without interfering with the kernel.
 Note that the stack grows downwards.